Nabla-NTNU/nablaweb-vue/README.md

 npm run seed
 ```

-You can rebuild the database from the ground up (if you're changing the chema in-code) by
+You can rebuild the database from the ground up (if you're changing the schema in-code) by

 ```shell
 supabase db reset